WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 This can help in cases where you have valid non-truthy values as your _guardian values_ but you still want to check for `null` and `undefined`

-## Getting the type out of the array.
+## Getting the type out of the array

 Let us say you have are working with the following array.